Axway Software: Main products

-Innovation

-Axway has been rated in Gartner's Magic Quadrant as a leader in API management for several years, and since 2022 by Forrester Research.

 Company locations

 Axway is headquartered in Phoenix, Arizona and Puteaux, Paris.
 The company has development centers in France in Lyon and Paris, in Romania in Bucharest, in Bulgaria in Sofia and in the United States in Scottsdale, Arizona and Santa Clara, California.
 It also has various support centers, including one in Noida, India.

 The acquisition of SCI in 2013 lead to the establishment of the Axway South America regional headquarters in São Paulo, Brazil.